Tahini sauce is a creamy, nutty, healthy condiment from the Mediterranean and Middle Eastern cuisines.

 Thanks to the sesame seeds in the tahini, the tahini sauce is wholesome and nutritious.
 It is rich in calcium, magnesium, iron, phosphorus, and protein, and it contains good heart-healthy mono- and poly-unsaturated fats to keep you satiated and energized throughout the day.

-Refrigerator: Store in a sealed jar in the fridge for up to 5 days.
-Stir well before serving.
-After a few days, you might want to add a squeeze of fresh lemon juice or a dash of water to thin it up.
+Refrigerator: Store in a sealed jar for up to 5 days.
+Stir before serving; add lemon juice or water if it thickens.

-Freezer: To freeze tahini sauce, transfer it to ice cube trays and freeze it for up to 6 months.
-Thaw in the refrigerator overnight.
+Freezer: Freeze in ice cube trays for up to 6 months.
+Thaw overnight in the fridge.

 Tahini Sauce

-Tahini sauce is a creamy, nutty, healthy condiment from Mediterranean and Middle Eastern cuisines.
+Tahini sauceย is a creamy, nutty, healthy condiment from the Mediterranean and Middle Eastern cuisines.
+It has a pourable consistency and a velvety-smooth texture.ย

 Prep Time: 5 minutes